 Instructor: Andy Cook

 Andy will be leading a night photography workshop to capture the stunning beauty of the Milky Way above the American Southwest.
-Join us as we photograph the night sky with some of the most iconic foregrounds in Arches and Canyonlands National Parks.
+Join us as we photograph the night sky with some of the most iconic foregrounds in Arches National Park and the Moab area.

 This workshop does involve some trail hiking and elevation gain to arrive at certain shooting locations, while other shooting locations will be just beyond the parking lot.
 The elevation range of our photography locations is 5,500 to 7,000 ft.
 The trail hiking may be deemed vigorous activity or light activity based upon one's condition.
 Trail hiking surfaces and those beyond the parking lot are generally uneven, hiking boots are recommended.
 Our longest trail is about 1.4 miles each way.
 One doesn't have to be in tip-top shape, but one's enjoyment will be enhanced by good health and preparation.
 Participants should consult with their doctor before attending our workshop or venturing to higher elevations.

 Proper hydration is a must at higher elevations.
 Without it one will lose strength, energy and may develop a severe headache.
 To avoid dehydration one MUST drink beyond one's thirst; drink even though not thirsty.
-We will provide bottled water in the field, please drink it.
+Please bring a large reusable water bottle.

 Be prepared for possible temperature extremes and sudden changes in weather.
-Be aware that night in the high desert can be quite chilly.
+Be aware that night in the high desert may be chilly.
 Please bring a flashlight.